 There are lots of unusual eats to be found in the Parks of Walt Disney World, but sometimes, you just want pizza.
 And we do, too.
 But not all pizza in the World is created equal!
 You know all about our love of Via Napoli, with its authentic take on the pizza of Naples, Italy.
 It’s always a winner!

 But if you prefer your pizza frozen before it hits the oven, you can do no better than Pizzerizzo!
 Yup, that’ll hit the spot, too.

 21. There’s nothing for vegetarians to eat.

 Our final food myth is one that a lot of our readers fear: there’s nothing for vegetarians and vegans to eat.
 But this myth is totally busted!
+Last year the Disney parks rolled out a new veggie-friendly menu offering at every single one of their restaurants.
+That means no matter where you find yourself in Disney World, you’ll have plenty of options!
 Signature dining like Jiko features an awesome vegetarian menu, while quick service spots like Satu’li Canteen have stepped up the game for plant-based diners as well.

 We’ve also assembled some info for vegetarians on our Vegetarian Dining in Disney World page and created a video for our YouTube channel covering this topic!
 We often hear from guests looking for plant-based diet options, so rest assured, we’ll keep bringing you the vegetarian and vegan hits!

 That’s it!
 Our 21 Myths About Walt Disney World Food and all the myth-busting we could muster!

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!